How Long Does AI Debugging Take vs. Manual Debugging?

 Q: Do these time estimates apply to senior engineers too?

 A: Yes, proportionally.
-A senior engineer's manual debugging might be 15 minutes where a junior takes 45 — but the AI fix is still 60–90 seconds for both.
+A senior engineer's manual debugging might be 15 minutes where a junior takes 45, but the AI fix is still 60 to 90 seconds for both.
 Seniors see the most value on complex bugs where their manual time was already 30+ minutes.

 Q: How do I know the AI fix is correct?

 A: Read it before applying.
 Codebase-aware AI explains what caused the bug and why the fix resolves it.
 If the explanation makes sense, the fix is almost certainly right.
-If it doesn't match what you're seeing, reject it and try again with more context.
+If it does not match what you are seeing, reject it and try again with more context.

 Q: Does AI debugging get faster over time?

-A: Individual sessions don't improve — each debug request starts fresh.
+A: Individual sessions do not improve, each debug request starts fresh.
 But your overall speed improves because you stop re-learning the same error patterns manually.
 After 20 AI-assisted fixes, you recognize error categories instantly and know which context to provide first.

 DebugAI is built to minimize time-to-fix inside VS Code.
-It reads the relevant files automatically — you don't paste context.
+It reads the relevant files automatically, no pasting context needed.
 Install once, use on every error.

 Debug faster starting today.